-Library desks are cleared each morning, so please do not leave your personal possessions behind.
-If you wish to show a visitor around any part of the Library, please inform the Librarian or another member of the team beforehand.
+Library desks are cleared throughout the day, so please do not leave your personal possessions unattended.
+If you wish to show a visitor around any part of the Library, then you must request permission from the Librarian or another team member beforehand.